gvwilson/sensibleadventures/iffy/iffy.md

 and no,
-don't worry about tyin' that down, they could do that once they were at sea, just put it somewhere for now and get the shadding engine goin'!
+don't worry about tyin' that down, they could do that once they were at sea, just put it somewhere for now and get the affin' engine goin'!

 It took Iffy five minutes of careful work to put the reciprocating rod back in place.
 Five more minutes and the engine was chugging away,